skyzyx/set-game-demo/README.rst

 Here's the process for contributing:

 #.
-Fork Signer to your GitHub account.
+Fork this project to your GitHub account.
 #.
 Clone your GitHub copy of the repository into your local workspace.
 #.
 Write code, fix bugs, and add tests with 100% code coverage.
 #.
 Commit your changes to your local workspace and push them up to your